 This music themed Christmas tabletop incorporates one of my favorite holiday traditions – Christmas music!
 Weather you like traditional secular songs or religious hymns, this theme will work for you too.
-See how to set a Christmas tablescape with a music theme, here.
+See how to set a beautiful Christmas tablescape here.

 Music themed Christmas Tabletop